Skip to content

 For create a label you must use the newLabel() function and pass:

-• the id of the label, must be unique
+• The id of the label, must be unique

-• the steps of the label, an array of functions that will be executed in order.
+• The steps of the label, an array of functions that will be executed in order.
 Or a function that returns the steps.

 typescript